Updated July 15, 2022.

 Despite the length and complexity of the bill itself, most of the headline-making legislative action comes in the amendment process.

 Hundreds of proposals each year get offered as potential amendments to the NDAA.
-This year members submitted over 860 amendments in the House alone.
+This year, members submitted more than 1200 amendments in the House alone.
 Because it’s seen as a “must-pass” bill, members sometimes try to hitch their pet projects — not all of them defense-related — to the text.
 Though most amendments aren’t ruled in order in the end, and fewer still get individual recorded votes, they can be important platforms for changing foreign policy.

 Can you have any say in the NDAA?

 Yes!
-You can make your voice heard and contact your lawmakers about issues you want to see included as NDAA amendments in the Senate, such as cutting wasteful spending, ending the war in Iraq, and demanding accountability for the war in Afghanistan.
+You can make your voice heard and contact your lawmakers about issues you want to see included as NDAA amendments in the Senate, such as protecting the AIR Commission, staying out of war in Ukraine, cutting wasteful spending, ending the war in Iraq.